xinminsu/manyverse_ipfs_smartcontract/README.md

 # manyverse_ipfs_smartcontract

-rich multimedia files save to ipfs: files generated from any format of pictures, audio, video, any form files
+rich multimedia files save to ipfs: spend some gas fee to call smart contract, save files generated from any format of pictures, audio, video, any form files into ipfs blockchain. and can visit them everywhere.
-rich multimedia files update： and updated to the existing nft

 markdown:
 https://github.com/marktext/marktext